loeeeee/replicate-ZFS-from-Linux-to-TrueNAS/README.md

 The same last snapshot is not easy to achieve when the remote server does not power on regularly, and the main server rotates its snapshot, meaning old ones gets deleted, which can be common in home server settings.
 Thus, this guide would like to address such inconvenience by providing an automated script that wake up and shutdown backup server and do backups regularly.

 The script here is expected to run on Proxmox VE, a Debian based virtualization platform, where ZFS ia a popular choice for its storage backend.

+### Script: `main.sh`

+This script works in Linux server.
+It wakes up the server using WoL, a standard that gets ubiquitous support in all platform.
+Then, it will take the latest snapshot of the file system.
+Finally, it will wait until the backup server to fully boot up and starts sending the datasets.